SAP/openui5-docs/docs/URL_Whitelist_Filtering_91f3768.md

 The OpenUI5 framework provides a client-side API to manage a whitelist for URLs.
 This whitelist can be used to validate arbitrary URLs.

-Internal examples of how controls can use this feature are those controls which accept arbitrary HTML content like `sap.ui.core.HTML`.
-This control uses the URL white list when a check \(sanitization\) is performed on the content.
-URLs inside their content are then automatically removed, except if they are listed in the URL whitelist.
-The option to sanitize the value can be enabled or disabled in the respective control properly via the `HTML.sanitizeContent` property.
+Internal examples of controls that use this feature are controls which accept arbitrary HTML content, such as `sap.ui.core.HTML`.
+This control uses the URL whitelist to perform a check \(sanitization\) on the content.
+URLs inside their content are then automatically removed, unless they are listed on the URL whitelist.
+The option to sanitize the content can be enabled or disabled in the respective control via the property `HTML.sanitizeContent`.
 For the HTML control it is disabled by default.
-When adding a path to the white list be aware to add a "/" at the start of the path if necessary, so "/index.epx" would be the correct entry instead of "index.epx".
+When adding a path to the whitelist, make sure to add "/" as path prefix if necessary, for example "/index.epx" instead of "index.epx".
 The last example below shows this.

 ***